 - 1. Assess the type of footwear and the presence of prosthetics and mobility aids such as canes, walkers, braces, splints, or wheelchairs. - If aids are present, you should ask further questions.
 You need to understand the need for the aid and should assess whether it is being used properly. - 2.
-Assess the client's posture and balance when they enter the room and their ability to sit or stand upright and maintain this position. - Normal findings may include an upright posture and no issues with balance. - Abnormal findings may include hunched over, unequal weight bearing, and lateral lean. - 3.
-Assess for the presence of tremors or obvious deformities. - Normal findings include no tremors or deformities. - Abnormal findings may include deformities, which could include fractures, or unilateral or bilateral tremors in head/neck region, upper or lower limbs. - 4.
+Assess the client's posture and balance when they enter the room and their ability to sit or stand upright and maintain this position. - Abnormal findings may include hunched over, unequal weight bearing, and lateral lean. - 3.
+Assess for the presence of tremors or obvious deformities.
+Normally, no tremors or deformities are present. - Abnormal findings may include deformities, which could include fractures. - Abnormal findings may include unilateral or bilateral tremors in head/neck region, upper or lower limbs. - 4.
 Assess the client's symmetry of limbs in terms of length and gait.
 This can be done informally when the client walks in the room from the waiting room.
 Otherwise, you can ask them to walk about 10 feet.
 This may not be required if a client is in a wheelchair, particularly if they are unable to stand up.

-- Normally, limbs are symmetrical, and gait is balanced. - Abnormal findings include asymmetrical limbs and difficulties with balance.
+- Normally, limbs are symmetrical, and gait is balanced.
 Cues of asymmetry and a gait that is not balanced should be probed further. - 5.
 Note the findings. - Normal findings might be documented as: "Client's body is symmetrical, no deformities, posture straight, steady gait and balance.
 No mobility aids used." - Abnormal findings might be documented as: "Client has a slow and unsteady gait.
 Left arm hangs lower than the right arm."